jfrog/partner-integrations/Slack/Platform/README.md

 # Requirements

-* Your organization has a cloud instance of Artifactory.
-You can signup for a free cloud instance at: [https://jfrog.com/start-free/](https://jfrog.com/start-free/)
+* Your organization has an instance of Artifactory.
+You can signup for a free instance at: [https://jfrog.com/start-free/](https://jfrog.com/start-free/)
 * You must be a user with Admin permissions to authenticate your organization’s Slack app with your JFrog Platform Deployment (JPD).
 * You must be a user with Admin permissions to create the initial notifications for Artifactory and Xray.
 Once created, any team member can add existing notifications to new Slack channels.
 * Your organization must already have setup policies and watches prior to getting Xray notifications in Slack.
 [Learn how to setup watches and policies in Xray](https://www.youtube.com/watch?v=88hwwMJsS58).

 You can also click here for a list of [FAQ's](https://github.com/jfrog/partner-integrations/blob/main/Slack/Platform/faq.md).